BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    Uses a large portion of the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) HTML and CSS.
 You will notice there is a simple JavaScript mobile browser detection script to determine if a user is using a mobile or desktop browser.
 The mobile detection script is within a **DOMContentLoaded** HTML5 JavaScript event handler (not supported in IE 6-8), which will trigger once the DOM is ready (the jQuery `ready()` event cannot be used because jQuery is loaded by Require.js and not yet included on the page).

    _Mobile Detection Script_

-   If a mobile browser is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `mobile` (this tells Require.js to look for a mobile.js file in the js folder).
+   If a mobile browser is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/MobileInit` (this tells Require.js to look for a MobileInit.js file inside of the config folder).
 The jQuery Mobile CSS file is also included asynchronously.

-   If a desktop device is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `desktop` (this tells Require.js to look for a desktopInit.js file in the js folder).
+   If a desktop device is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/DesktopInit` (this tells Require.js to look for a DesktopInit.js file inside of the config folder).

-   **Note**:  You do not need to use the mobile detection script for your application.
+   **Note**:  You do not need to use the JavaScript mobile detection script for your application to use Backbone.js or Require.js.
 I just put it in so that you could see an example of how to separate your Mobile and Desktop JavaScript logic.

    _Loader Methods_

    You will notice that the CSS files and the Require.js file are being included on the page via the `loadCss()` and `loadRequireJS()` methods.
 Require.js does not officially support [loading CSS files](http://requirejs.org/docs/faq-advanced.html#css), which is why I included the `loadCSS()` method to asynchronously include any CSS file.
+Loading CSS asynchronously also allows me the flexibilty/mechanism to load different CSS files if a user is on a mobile device.

    I included the `loadRequireJS` file, the Desktop and Mobile versions of the boilerplate point Require.js to two different files.
 Including Require.js asynchronously within the `loadRequireJS` method allowed me the flexibility to do that.